abpio/abp-commercial-docs/en/studio/solution-templates/microservice/mobile-applications.md

 ### Authentication

 Both of the MAUI and React Native applications are installed as native applications to the devices.
 So, they are using the [OpenID Connect](../../../modules/openiddict.md) protocol to authenticate the users.
-They  The authentication is done by the `AuthServer` application.
+The authentication is done by the `AuthServer` application.

 They don't run on a browser, so they can't use the [Cookie Authentication](../../../modules/account.md#cookie-authentication) method.
 They are using the [JWT Bearer Authentication](../../../modules/account.md#jwt-bearer-authentication) method.